 - If you’re in a hurry…

-- 5. Barrio de Las Letras / Huertas – Where to stay in Madrid with a family
+- 5. Barrio de Las Letras / Huertas – best area to stay for families

 - Best apartments in Madrid, Spain

-- BONUS 1: Where to stay in Madrid for a Real Madrid domestic or Champions League football match
+- BONUS 1: Where to stay for a Real Madrid domestic or Champions League football match

 - BONUS 2: Best hotels near Madrid Barajas International Airport